FelixAugenstein/watson-assistant-phone-integration/README.md

 ![Twilio Registration](readme_images/twilio-registration.png)

 4. After the successful registration you can skip the intro and go directly to your dashboard, where you click “Get a trial number”, then click choose this number.
+It is important that you choose the provided number without trying to change it.

 ![Twilio Number](readme_images/twilio-number.png)

 5. Copy and save the Account SID and Auth Token provided to you.
-You will need this information later on.
+You will need this information later on to configure your Voice Agent on the IBM Cloud for step 2.

 ![Twilio SID Token](readme_images/twilio-sid-token.png)